Task-Specific Data Selection for Instruction Tuning via Monosemantic Neuronal Activations: Introduction

 \section{Introduction}

-Instruction tuning~\cite{ouyang2022training,zhang2023instruction} enables large language models (LLMs) to effectively follow human instructions, showcasing remarkable versatility across a wide range of applications, including serving as chatbots~\cite{brown2020language,achiam2023gpt,dubey2024llama,claude3}.
-However, many real-world applications demand specialized capabilities, such as reasoning skills, that go beyond general-purpose performance.
-While fine-tuning LLMs on diverse and broad instruction datasets~\cite{longpre2023flan,OpenHermes2_5} enhances their generalization ability, their performance on specific tasks may still fall short~\cite{wang2023far}.
-Consequently, an important challenge arises: \emph{how to efficiently select subsets of general instruction datasets that can maximize the performance of LLMs on targeted tasks based on a handful of examples}~\cite{liu2024tsds,less}~(Figure \ref{fig:intro}-(a)).
+Instruction tuning~\cite{ouyang2022training,zhang2023instruction} enables large language models (LLMs) to better follow human instructions, powering versatile applications such as chatbots~\cite{brown2020language,achiam2023gpt,dubey2024llama,claude3}.
+However, real-world tasks often require specialized abilities---like professional physics problems---that general instruction tuning may not provide~\cite{wang2023far}.
+While fine-tuning LLMs on diverse and broad instruction datasets~\cite{longpre2023flan,OpenHermes2_5} improves their overall generalization, performance on specific tasks often remains suboptimal~\cite{wang2023far}.
+This raises a key challenge: \emph{how can we efficiently select data subsets from general instruction datasets to maximize LLM performance on targeted tasks, given only a handful of examples}~(\cref{subsec:pf})~\cite{liu2024tsds,less}.

-A line of work uses evaluation loss as a proxy for model performance~\cite{thrush2024improving}.
-These methods aim to minimize the evaluation loss by quantifying the influence of each candidate sample on the loss after inclusion in the training set, selecting the most impactful data accordingly.
-Specifically, DsDm~\cite{dsdm} and MATES~\cite{yu2024mates} are data-model-based methods~\cite{pmlr-v162-ilyas22a} that train a proxy model (e.g., a linear model~\cite{saunshi2023understanding} or BERT~\cite{devlin-etal-2019-bert}) to predict the influence of each sample, guiding the selection of the most impactful training data.
-In contrast, LESS~\cite{less}, a gradient-based method, estimates influence by performing a Taylor approximation and measuring the inner product of the gradients between training and evaluation samples, selecting data that maximizes this influence.
-These methods, while effective, have a drawback~\cite{less}: evaluation loss does not consistently reflect the model performance during instruction tuning~\cite{tay2022scale,LIMA}, leading to potential risks of instability.